banzaicloud/koperator/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Trademarks

+Apache Kafka, Kafka, and the Kafka logo are either registered trademarks or trademarks of The Apache Software Foundation in the United States and other countries.

+The Banzai Cloud name, the Banzai Cloud logo, and all Banzai Cloud trademarks and logos are registered trademarks of Banzai Cloud Zrt.